GETTING BRACES AND WHAT YOU SHOULD KNOW

 - Payment options – Unless there is a medical reason for the braces, you could find that your insurance may not cover the full cost.
 Often there will be the chance of a payment plan, so investigate the option of using that as it will make it much more affordable.

-When you first meet the orthodontist, you will be able to do a two-way interview.
-You can ask the orthodontist what is going to happen, and they can ask you for a full medical history.
-Some will offer a free consultation and here you can see the people you will be treated by and where the treatment will take place.
-However you go about making the decision, there will be a time when you have made the decision and are ready to get your braces.
+When you first meet the orthodontist, a two-way interview will be conducted.
+During this time, you can ask the orthodontist what will be your treatment options and any other concerns you may have, and they can ask you for a full medical history.
+Some will offer a free consultation and at this point you can meet the people you will be treated by and where the treatment will take place.
+However, you go about making the decision, there will be a time when you have made the decision and are ready to get your braces.

 To be sure that the braces will be correct, the orthodontist will want to know the exact condition of your mouth and teeth.
 While the teeth will be the things they will be moving, they also need to know if there is a problem with the gums.
 First of all, there will be x-rays taken as these will make sure that the orthodontist is able to see any teeth which may have underlying problems and if they do, then they are the teeth that will be dealt with first.
 There is no point in straightening a tooth that needs a filling, as it may not last until the end of the straightening journey.
 After that they will be taking impressions, and hopefully they will warn you that this could be the worst part of the treatment.
 And providing you follow their instructions, they will only have to be obtained once.
 There are just a few steps for them: